 Baldr is a full-fledged Aesir god.
 He is not a demi-god.
 Both Frigg and Odin are venerated deities so Baldr cannot even be considered to be a demi-god.

-Now, demi-gods did exist in Scandinavian mythology, just not to the same extent that demi-gods existed in Greek mythos.
+Now, demi-gods did exist in Scandinavian mythology, just not to the same extent that demi-gods existed in Greek mythology.
 Most, if not all, Greek heroes were demi-gods or descended from a god.
 There is divine blood in most major characters in Greek legends.
-While Sleipnir is perhaps the most famous Norse demi-god, the Ynglings, Völsungs, and the Danish Scyldings all claim lineage from a deity.
+While Sleipnir is perhaps the most famous Norse demi-god, the Ynglings, Völsungs, and Danish Scyldings all claim lineage from a deity.

-What is Baldr the God of?
+What is Baldr the God Of?

 Baldr is the Norse god of beauty, peace, light, the summer sun, and joy.
 Any positive adjective you can think of is what Baldr embodies: he is beautiful, kind, charming, comforting, charismatic – the list goes on.
 If Baldr were to walk into a room, everybody would suddenly light up.
 After hurling the nearest object at him, that is.